About our Conference

 The conference is held at City Hall (Toronto City Hall in Toronto and Hamilton City Hall in Hamilton, respectively) in the spring each year.

 3. How is Model City Hall similar to Model United Nations and Model Parliament?

 As an initiative, MCH is the first interactive conference that allows students to discuss municipal affairs, and find new and innovative ways to resolve current problems that this city is facing.
-Above all, taking cues from conferences like Model Parliament or Model United Nations, it hopes to make this essential corner of politics fun and rewarding to the high school demographic.
+Taking cues from conferences like Model Parliament or Model United Nations, it hopes to demystify local politics and make this essential corner of politics fun and rewarding to the high school demographic.

 4. Do I need prior Model United Nations experience to attend?

 Absolutely not!
 All students are encouraged to participate in MCH, regardless of your experience level.
 There are various committees of difficulty levels ranging from novice to advanced to cater to the experiences of each student.
 This is also a great way for grade ten civics and careers classes to get a hands-on experience on what municipal politics is all about!

 You can attend by filling out the application form when it comes out each year.
 If there is no form currently available on our website, send us an email at email@example.com and we’ll let you know when it is expected to open!